-The CDMA system shall support CCSDS PN code assignments to specific platforms as assigned by the SFCG.
+The CDMA system shall support CCSDS PN code assignments to specific platforms as assigned by the SFCGGSFC via SANA and SFCG.

 3.2 FORWARD AND RETURN DATA SERVICES

 The CDMA system shall support CCSDS PN spread modulation on both the forward and return data transfer services.